Welcome to PEDRA

 3) Initial parameters are obtained directly from a plot of the data.

-4) The type of response is identified by the parameters that describe it; either circuit (Resistance, Capacitance, power law term) or Physical (Resistance, dielectric thickness, fractal or factional distribution).
+4) The type of response is identified by the parameters that describe it in either electrical circuit elements (Resistance, Capacitance, power law term) or physical dielectric atributes (Resistance, dielectric thickness, fractal/fractional distribution).

 5) Displaying results using a 3-parameter Gaussian equation allows results to be presented as an overlay graph directly within PEDRA.